 Description: This course is designed to help students acquire an understanding of some of the basic principles in blueprint reading.
-Emphasis is on developing interpretation and visualization techniques as they refer to construction drawings.
+Emphasis is on developing interpretation and visualization techniques as they refer to construction drawings and concepts essential to related fields in carpentry, architecture, engineering, and green construction technology.
+F